OnStepX ConfiguratorOnStep Configuration Generator

 Web UI appearance

-Show ambient conditions (temp / pressure / humidity)
+Show ambient conditions (temp / pressure / humidity)// ON ambient conditions in locale default units.

-Reset button on UI (FWU option exposes the STM32 bootloader pin)
+Reset button on UI (FWU option exposes the STM32 bootloader pin)// ON allows reset if supported, FWU for STM32 firmware upload pin HIGH.

 Encoder global behaviour